-- 8.1 Funding from NHS HESL has been secured through a partnership bid from the SW London Network of CCG's, (Richmond, Kingston, Merton and Croydon) to deliver a training programme developed by East London NHS Trust, across the four boroughs.
-3 training packages will be delivered to front line health and social care staff from all sectors, designed to improve understanding of the links between physical and mental health. - 8.2 The main training package, Mental Health Awareness is a 1⁄2 day course which will be delivered to approximately 800 front line workers.
-This training package will be supplemented by 'Train the Trainer' and 'Motivational Interviewing' to participants and organisations that wish to take their learning a step further.
-SLaM has been selected as the training provider to work in partnership with the Voluntary Sector in Croydon in order that training occurs throughout the geographical span of the borough and in a range of different settings to encourage participation from a diverse audience. - 8.3 Training plan is scheduled to occur between April and December 2015, with final evaluation ending in March 2015.
+Funding from NHS HESL has been secured through a partnership bid from the SW London Network of CCG's, (Richmond, Kingston, Merton, Wandsworth and Croydon) to deliver a training programme developed by East London NHS Trust, across the

+The main training package, Mental Health Awareness is a 1⁄2 day course which will be delivered to approximately 800 front line workers and will be supplemented by 'Train the Trainer' and 'Motivational Interviewing'.
+SLaM has been selected as the training provider to work in partnership with the Voluntary Sector in Croydon in order that training occurs throughout the geographical span of the borough and in a range of different settings to encourage participation from a diverse audience.

+Training plan is scheduled to occur between April and December 2015, with final evaluation ending in March 2015.